 Discovering the best of the Lake District, Puerto Varas, Osorno, Petrohue Falls and Chiloe Island.
 Tours, food, hotels and more

-Patagonia Chile had been on my husbands bucket list for a while and since we were going to Chile it was a must-see.
-The Lake District in Patagonia Chile is one of the most scenic places we’ve been to and I’m so glad we decided to go and stay in Puerto Varas.
-Obviously there were a few must do’s like Osorno, Petrohue Falls and visiting the penguins on Chiloe Island but we also found a few other spectacular things to do during our time at Lake Llanquique.
+Patagonia Lake District in Chile had been on my husbands bucket list for a while and since we were going to Chile it was a must-see.
+The Lake District in Patagonia Chile is one of the most scenic places we’ve been to.
+I’m so glad after researching so many Chile Lake District hotels that we decided to stay in Puerto Varas.
+Obviously there were a few must do’s like Osorno, Petrohue Falls and visiting the penguins on Chiloe Island but we also found a few other spectacular things to do and Chile Lake District tours during our time at Lake Llanquique.

-The best things to see and do in Patagonia Chile
+The best things to see and do in Patagonia Lake District Chile

 We always try and see as much of a country as possible when we go to check it off properly.
 My husband really wanted to go snowboarding further South in Patagonia Chile.
 But he’s the only one who snowboards and it would have been a packing nightmare, as it’s so cold there versus how hot it was in Santiago and Colchagua Valley and we didn’t have the space for it.

 Plus, it would’ve meant more travel time and my Mum and I don’t love the cold (it was a Christmas family trip).
-So the Lake District, Patagonia Chile was a compromise, as he also really wanted to see the penguins on Chiloe Island (more about that later).
+So the Patagonia Lake District Chile was a compromise, as he also really wanted to see the penguins on Chiloe Island (more about that later).

 Why go to The Lake District in Patagonia, Chile

 Besides going to see the penguins on Chiloe Island, we thought spending New Year’s Eve in Puerto Varas on Lake Llanquique would be beautiful.
-We also wanted to:
+We also wanted to do a lot of Chile Lake District tours:

 - Explore Osorno volcano and views from the top